mbforbes/website-3/README.md

 ## TODO

-- [ ] Syntax highlighting w/ diffs: update ECS posts to use
+- [ ] Syntax highlighting w/ diffs: update ECS posts to use (WIP)
+- [ ] Ping Brian re: redirect dependency
+- [ ] Swap series bottom w/ footnotes
 - [ ] Show snippets when linking between posts
-- Constrain sketches to not go beyond width or height (see e.g., voxel material study)
+- [ ] Constrain sketches to not go beyond width or height (see e.g., voxel material study)
 - [ ] new analytics
 - [ ] unified post view for studio
 - [ ] do we want TOC?